BETA PHOTO: Utah Wall - Central Roof Area Shows three climbs ...

 The Utah Wall is located .6 miles up the canyon from the waterfall.
 Park at the Hole In The Rock pullout located .8 miles up the canyon from the waterfall, then hike back down to the Utah Wall.
 It is up the second major gully on the south side of the road.
 Be very careful on the approach the first 150 yards are VERY steep with allot of loose rock.
 It would be much easier to get hurt on this approach then on the climbs.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Utah Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Utah Wall:

 Utah Crack 5.6 4c 14 V 12 S 4b Trad, 2 pitches, 140'

 Shotgun 5.6 4c 14 V 12 S 4b Trad, 1 pitch, 80'

 Airtime 5.10c 6b 20 VII 20 E2 5b Trad, 1 pitch, 100'

 Featured Route For Utah Wall

 Shotgun (Variation) 5.9 5c 17 VI 17 HVS 5a Utah

 This is essentially Shotgun but with the variation of pulling the roof further down instead of continuing up into the apex of the roof before pulling out.
 Although similar to Shotgun, we thought it was fun enough to include it as a separate route.
 Just after you exit the splitter 'lighting bolt' crack you will see two cracks in the roof that angle up and to climber's left.
 Hold your breath and work these two overhanging cracks until you get on the upper face.
 Easy ascent from there.
 Committing a...[more]
 Browse More Classics in Utah

 From: santa clara, utah